-- Children who appear with unexplained gifts or new possessions; - Children who associate with other young people involved in exploitation; - · Children who have older boyfriends or girlfriends; - Children who suffer from sexually transmitted infections or become pregnant; - Children who suffer from changes in emotional well-being: - Children who misuse drugs and alcohol; - Children who go missing for periods of time or regularly come home late; and - Children who regularly miss school or education or do not take part in education.
+- children who appear with unexplained gifts or new possessions; - children who associate with other young people involved in exploitation; - · children who have older boyfriends or girlfriends; - children who suffer from sexually transmitted infections or become pregnant; - · children who suffer from changes in emotional wellbeing; - · children who misuse drugs and alcohol; - · children who go missing for periods of time or regularly come home late; and - children who regularly miss school or education or do not take part in education.

-At JRCS the normal CP/Safeguarding reporting procedures outlined in the policy should be followed if a member of staff suspects a child is at risk or victim of CSE.
+At JRCS the normal CP/Safeguarding reporting procedures outlined in the policy should be followed if a member of staff suspects a child is at risk of or a victim of CSE.